Apr 15, 2022

 LULU: It's like a low stakes Y2K.

-JOSEPH TARTARO: Yeah, yeah.
-So yeah, it's much easier to just not let people use their name.
-Rather than spend millions of dollars on fixing it for the for the dozen people that it's impacting.
+JOSEPH TARTARO: So yeah, it's much easier to just not let people use their name rather than spend millions of dollars on fixing it for the dozen people that it's impacting.

 BILL NULL: I had to have it corrected.